 \section{Conclusion}

 In this work, we considered NC in the context of FL, and proposed an original FL framework, FedNC, which encodes the packets before transmission to optimize security and efficiency.
-We designed the basic structure and algorithm for FedNC, illustrated several advantages of FedNC over the conventional FL, and theoretically portrayed the blind box effect that conventional FL possesses.
+We designed the basic structure and algorithm for FedNC, illustrated several advantages of FedNC over the conventional FL, and theoretically portrayed the blind box effect that conventional FL suffers.
 Estimation for the error probability's upper bound of FedNC was also derived.
-The experimental results have demonstrated that FedNC can significantly improve the robustness and efficiency compared to traditional FL systems, especially in non-iid cases and large-scale situations.
+The experimental results demonstrated that FedNC can significantly improve the robustness and efficiency compared to traditional FL systems, especially in non-iid cases and large-scale situations.

 In the future, FedNC based works can be developed in several aspects.
 Firstly, the analysis of the convergence rate will be an important extension.
-Secondly, the study of FedNC's theoretical description of its security guarantees is needed.
-Finally, richer experiments are needed to further explore FedNC's potential for system efficiency and robustness gain.
+Secondly, the theoretical description of FedNC's security guarantees is worth studying.
+Finally, richer experiments are needed to further explore FedNC's potentials for system efficiency and robustness.